 The story of Harrier holds the same appeal as that of Top Gun with Tom Cruise; the player guides an ex-marine, Jake Cross, on a mission to thwart the terrorist organization The Brotherhood.
 The Brotherhood had, apparently, nothing better to do than than kill the protagonist’s best friend and attempt to take possession of a new chemical element, Podium, in order to construct the most dangerous bombs ever.

-The game had with some great qualities which were progressive for its time that can be seen in these screen shots, but regardless of the potential they still had their fair share of problems.
+The game had an awesome graphic for its time, but regardless of the potential they still had their fair share of problems.
 Harrier was initially delayed to late 1999, then 2000 and subsequently canceled permanently, for legal reasons.
 Video System, the would-be publisher of Harrier, has stopped all financing for the development of Harrier, so Paradigm was ultimately left with no option other than to abandon Harrier altogether.

 [Original intro in italian by Yota, english translation by Take_It_Slow]